danmacklin/erlang_cep/README.md

 	return [\"Nope\"]}

 ###Javascript "MatchRecognise" Row Functions

 "MatchRecognise" Row Functions are used to find complex progressive patterns in data.
 Typically a MatchRecognise Row Function is called from two perspectives.
 Initially the "matchRecogniseFirst" parameter is set to true and the function acts as as a threshold check.
-In this mode the function is a filter making sure that the new row data can be added to the Window.
-On subsequent calls the matchRecogniseFirst parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
-The matchRecogniseFirst parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).
+In this mode the Row Function is a filter restricting the data that can be added to the Window.
+On subsequent calls the matchRecogniseFirst parameter is set to false, and data stored from the previous match is passed into the "otherRow" variable so these values can be compared as part of a progressive patten match.

+The matchRecogniseFirst parameter is set to false when data expires from the window, or a query fires (if resetStrategy is set to restart).

-When the matchRecogniseFirst parameter is set to true, the function must return the data which will be passed to the window.
+When the matchRecogniseFirst parameter is set to true the function must return an array of data.

-When the matchRecogniseFirst parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true if a test has passed, or false otherwise.
+When the matchRecogniseFirst parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true or false.

 An example javascript MatchRecognise Row Function